samplchallenges/SAMPL-containers/tutorials/LogPContainerRequirements.md

     ```
     LogD {LogD_float}
     ```
-    * Your container should output above in the format key value where the keys are docked_ligand/receptor and the values are file paths.
+    * Your container should output above in the format key value where the key is `LogD` and the value is the caluclated LogD value as a float.
 The key and value should be separated by a single space
     * These are the only two outputs that should be printed to `stdout`.
 Please print any extraneous error messages to stderr so output parsing is not compromised
     * If you are purposely avoiding outputtting a prediction for a compound, please replace `{LogD_float}` with `no_prediction` (see example below)
         ```